vmleon/sailgp-workshop/analytics/analytics.md

    ![pic2](images/starting-line.png)

-6. Now, we can finally check how far the teams are from the starting line at the start of the race.
+6. Our next goal is to highlight the positions of the teams at the very start of the race.

-7. We want to highlight the positions of the teams at the very start of the race.
 	 Right click on the TIME_GRP column and select "Create Best Visualization".

    ![pic2](images/time-grp-viz.png)